ragamuffinjim/ragamuffinjim.github.io/README.md

 # website

-Umm... what you see here is what you're going to get.
-This is part a website and part learning how to use github and vscode together.
+This is my personal webpage.
+I built it because I want to be in a decentralized, free, open and democratic internet.
+It is a personal blog and about everything and nothing.